 Grandly directed by Nicholas Ray (Johnny Guitar and Rebel Without a Cause), this reenactment of the 1900 Boxer Rebellion in China mixes historical facts with fictional characters.
 55 Days at Peking is a pretty good epic for the most part, but some glaring flaws keep the film from reaching greatness.

 55 Days at Peking has too many unnecessary subplots.
 There is a tendency here to get lost in too many details, too many inconsequential characters.
 The film deals with events that changed the world forever so there was no need for multiple plot threads.
-At its best when focused on Charlton Heston (The Naked Jungle) and David Niven (Bedtime Story), who represent the U.S. military brass and the British diplomatic envoy respectively.
+At its best when focused on Charlton Heston (Ben-Hur) and David Niven (Separate Tables), who represent the U.S. military brass and the British diplomatic envoy respectively.

 Heston and Niven are in fine form here.
 Niven, in particular, gives a surprisingly strong performance.
-The two main Asian characters are played by Caucasians: Robson as Empress Dowager and Leo Genn (The Miniver Story) as Gen. Jung-Lu.
-The supporting cast also includes Harry Andrews (Alexander The Great) as Father de Bearn, John Ireland (The Incubus) as an American soldier, and Paul Lukas (Watch on the Rhine) as Dr. Steinfeldt.
+The two main Asian characters are played by Caucasians: Robson as Empress Dowager and Leo Genn (Quo Vadis) as Gen. Jung-Lu.
+The supporting cast also includes Harry Andrews (The Hill) as Father de Bearn, John Ireland (All the King’s Men) as an American soldier and Paul Lukas (Watch on the Rhine) as Dr. Steinfeldt.
 Director Ray has a small role as the U.S. Minister.

-Ava Gardner’s (Priest of Love) role — she plays a penniless Russian aristocrat — feels a little like window dressing, though.
+Ava Gardner’s (Mogambo and The Barefoot Contessa) role — she plays a penniless Russian aristocrat — feels a little like window dressing, though.
 You could remove all her scenes without affecting the main story-line.
-But Gardner’s class and charisma make you stand up and pay attention to her scenes.
-She does provide the film with its most poignant moments.
-It is Gardner’s character who makes you connect with the movie at an emotional level and for that I was grateful for her presence.
-Gardner also has great chemistry with Heston (they were re-teamed for the ’70s disaster classic Earthquake)
+But Gardner’s class, charisma and enormous beauty make you stand up and pay attention to her scenes.
+Gardner also provides the film with its most poignant moments.
+It is Gardner’s character who makes you connect with the movie at an emotional level and because of that I was grateful for her presence.
+Gardner also has wonderful chemistry with Heston.

 Conclusions & Final Thoughts: